↓

 Continue adding ingredients to the bread pan.

 Check the dough after five or ten minutes of kneading.
 This is especially important with this recipe because different preserves have different consistencies.
-So pop the top of the bread machine and see how the dough is doing.
+Open the lid of the bread machine and see how the dough is doing.
 It should be a smooth-ish, round ball.

 If the dough is too dry add liquid a teaspoon at a time until it looks right.
 If it looks too wet, add flour a tablespoon at a time until it looks right.

-Note that the loaf of bread won’t be as large as some others.
+Note that the loaf of bread won’t be as large as some other loaves.
 It’ll come out a little small as compared with other two-pound loaves.

 This makes a two-pound loaf.
 Use the white bread or basic setting with the crust set to light.